What kind of application is ePedia?

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

 However, despite how "handy" the features may sound, they are rarely operational.
-In fact, this is true of practically all PUAs.
-The only goal of unwanted software is to generate profit for the developers; hence, functionality and user safety are irrelevant.
+The only goal of such software is to generate profit for the developers; hence, functionality and user safety are irrelevant.

-Therefore, instead of delivering on any promises, PUAs can deliver intrusive advert campaigns, force-open unreliable and malicious websites, modify browsers (browser hijackers), and collect private information.
+Therefore, instead of delivering on any promises, these apps can deliver intrusive advert campaigns, force-open unreliable and malicious websites, modify browsers (browser hijackers), and collect private information.

 How did ePedia install on my computer?

-Intrusive advertisements proliferate PUAs as well.
+Intrusive advertisements proliferate unwanted apps as well.
 Once clicked on, the ads can execute scripts to make stealthy downloads/installations.

 It is recommended to research software before download/installation and/or purchase.
 Furthermore, all downloads must be done from official and verified sources.